 This year’s summit was held at the University of Minnesota’s stunning new bee lab courtesy of Marla Spivak.
 We focused on adding some critical detail to our BIP Commercial field guide (coming in 2018!), learn from the experts at Purina about sales training who graciously gathered our team of talented folks (admittedly we are mostly introverts who would rather just talk bees all day so this was a stretch for some of us) to provide us some much-needed tools, and to hang out with the Project Apis m. board at a BBQ held behind the bee lab adjacent to some honey bee training yards.
 Lastly, we took a long bike ride around Minneapolis to enjoy the sites and tastes of this wonderful city.
 My notes went on for pages of all the ideas discussed and I think we all left with a feeling of great optimism and with much more defined goals to move BIP forward toward providing additional value to our participants.

-BIP Team and Lab staff on the grounds of the NC Museum of Art.
+BIP CA Team member Rob Snyder walks up to the grounds of the new UMN bee lab at this year’s tech team summit.
 Photo courtesy of the Bee Informed Partnership

 Karen Rennich, Executive Director